-Medical Tourism in India has witnessed strong growth in past few years.
-India is emerging as a preferred destination for international patients due to availability of best in class treatment at fraction of a cost compared to treatment cost in US or Europe.
-Hospitals here have focussed its efforts towards being a world-class that exceeds the expectations of its international patients on all counts, be it quality of healthcare or other support services such as travel and stay.
+Medical Tourism in India has witnessed strong growth in the past few years.
+India is emerging as a preferred destination for international patients due to the availability of best-in-class treatment at fraction of a cost compared to treatment cost in the US or Europe.
+Hospitals here have focussed their efforts towards being a world-class that exceeds the expectations of its international patients on all counts, be it quality of healthcare or other support services such as travel and stay.

-With world class health facilities, zero waiting time and most importantly one tenth of medical costs spent in the US or UK, Gujarat is becoming the preferred medical tourist destination and also matching the services available in Delhi, Maharashtra and Andhra Pradesh.
-Gujarat spearheads the Indian march for the “Global Economic Super Power” status with access to all Major Countries like USA, UK, African countries, Australia, China, Japan, Korea and Gulf Countries etc. Gujarat is in the forefront of Health care in the country.
+With world-class health facilities, zero waiting time, and most importantly one-tenth of medical costs spent in the US or UK, Gujarat is becoming the preferred medical tourist destination and also matching the services available in Delhi, Maharashtra, and Andhra Pradesh.
+Gujarat spearheads the Indian march for the “Global Economic Super Power” status with access to all Major Countries like the USA, UK, African countries, Australia, China, Japan, Korea, and Gulf Countries, etc. Gujarat is at the forefront of Health care in the country.
 Prosperity with Safety and security are distinct features of This state in India.

 According to a rough estimate, about 1,200 to 1,500 NRI’s, NRG’s and a small percentage of foreigners come every year for different medical treatments

-For The state has various advantages and the large NRG population living in the UK and USA is one of the major ones.
-Out of the 20 million-plus Indians spread across the globe, Gujarati's boasts 6 million, which is around 30 per cent of the total NRI population.
+The state has various advantages and the large NRG population living in the UK and USA is one of the major ones.
+Out of the 20 million-plus Indians spread across the globe, Gujarati boasts 6 million, which is around 30 percent of the total NRI population.

-Apart from low cost and best world class medical facilities, the hospitals are offering pick and drop services, ambulance services etc. Such health facilities are attracting the patients from Africa, America and the UK where waiting the standard period is between 6 to 18 months.
+Apart from low cost and best world-class medical facilities, the hospitals are offering pick and drop services, ambulance services, etc. Such health facilities are attracting patients from Africa, America and the UK were waiting for the standard period is between 6 to 18 months.

-We have the entire wide range of Arthroscopy and Related surgery clinics facility available throughout major Cities in Saurastra – Bhavnagar, Rajkot, Amreli and Surgendranagar.
-Our clinics are dedicated to orthpaedic subspecialties related to joint Diseases and only of its kind in entire saurastra.
-Further details can be get in Clinics facilities.
+We have an entire wide range of Arthroscopy and Related surgery clinics facility available throughout major Cities in Saurashtra – Bhavnagar, Rajkot, Amreli, and Surendranagar.
+Our clinics are dedicated to orthopedic subspecialties related to joint Diseases and only of its kind in the entire Saurashtra.
+Further details can get in the Clinics facilities.

-Travelling abroad for the medical care is stressful experience for many.
+Traveling abroad for medical care is a stressful experience for many.
 We with our group at Corporate hospitals will try our level best to make your stay comfortable and smooth.

-Once your travel plans are fixed, please let us know about your Itinerary and we will make necessary arrangements for your complimentary airport pickup and drop.
-We will also be happy to provide you accommodation of your choice at most affordable price.
-Deliwala Clinics patient help line email : firstname.lastname@example.org can tailor care medical needs.
+Once your travel plans are fixed, please let us know about your Itinerary and we will make the necessary arrangements for your complimentary airport pick up and drop.
+We will also be happy to provide you accommodation of your choice at the most affordable price.
+Deliwala Clinics patient helpline email: firstname.lastname@example.org can tailor care medical needs.

-Arthroscopy and Related surgery facilities even the most ‘cost sensitive’ medical traveler can afford first rate service and luxury amenities manned by our English speaking,dedicated and well trained staff of the Corporate Hosptials like Wockhardt and Sterling in Saurastra.
+Arthroscopy and Related surgery facilities even the most ‘cost-sensitive’ medical traveler can afford the first-rate service and luxury amenities manned by our English speaking, dedicated and well-trained staff of the Corporate Hospitals like Wockhardt and Sterling in Saurashtra.

-The finest quality implants, prosthesis and consumables imported from overseas international repute are used.
+The finest quality implants, prostheses, and consumables imported from overseas international repute are used.
 Our Group has set up a special division to look after the needs of International Patients and make their stay comfortable and make them feel at home.
-International patients are looked after by specially trained nurses, and facilitated by guest relations executives for any special requirements like accommodation for the companion, shopping, interpreters, currency exchange, tourism packages etc all through their stay.
+International patients are looked after by specially trained nurses and facilitated by guest relations executives for any special requirements like accommodation for the companion, shopping, interpreters, currency exchange, tourism packages, etc all through their stay.